adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ![1](/blog/assets/images/lark/5/1.PNG)

-HTTP request we *analyzed* that was responsibel for *deleting permanentaly* a *folder looked something* like this:
+HTTP request we *analyzed* that was responsible for *deleting permanentaly* a *folder looked something* like this:

 ```http
 POST /space/api/explorer/trash/delete/ HTTP/1.1